-It would at first have to be determined if such service serves the purpose of training/education, research, support of the healthcare system or is provided within the framework of scientific and specialist activities (section 8.2 a) Pharmig CoC).
+It would at first have to be determined if such service serves the purpose of training/education, research, support of the health-care system or is provided within the framework of scientific and specialist activities (section 8.2a Pharmig CoC).
 If this can be answered in the affirmative, it would be necessary to determine whether the other requirements of section 8.2 Pharmig CoC are met (see the answers to questions 5.4 and 5.5 above).

-Please note that such contracts with healthcare professionals would need to be disclosed in accordance with section 9 CoC.
+Please note that such contracts with HCPs would need to be disclosed in accordance with section 9 CoC.